-The Board acknowledges the importance of diversity and a formal policy was adopted to guide and assist the Board in attaining gender and race diversity at Board level.
+The Board acknowledges the importance of diversity, and a formal policy was adopted to guide and assist the Board in attaining gender and race diversity at Board level.

-The Group has also adopted a diversity policy, which sets the framework within which the Group's subsidiaries (business platforms) respond to different localisation priories, which include developing local leadership and skills, and entering into joint ventures and partnerships with local contractors in line with local contracting conventions.
+The Group has also adopted a diversity policy, based on the belief that diversity of race, gender, skills and perspectives can be a strength that propels performance.
+The policy sets the framework within which the Group's subsidiaries (business platforms) respond to different localisation priories, which include developing local leadership and skills, and entering into joint ventures and partnerships with local contractors in line with local contracting conventions.